VedaWebProject/Tekst/docs/content/concepts.md

 Each structure level *must* be subordinate to *one* parent structure level and can have *at most one* direct child level.
 It is not possible to have two structure levels modeled as siblings under the same parent level.

 !!! info "Example"
     A book's chapters may contain footnotes you'd want to model separately from the paragraphs contained in the chapters.
 This is not possible via the structure model.
-But you may very well just use a structure of "Chapter" containing "Paragraph" and associate resources containing resources on the footnotes to each node on the "Paragraph" level.
+But you may very well just use a structure of "Chapter" containing "Paragraph" and associate resources containing resources on the footnotes to each location on the "Paragraph" level.

 The reason for this limitation is the concept of exploratory browsing implemented by Tekst.
-For being able to skip through the nodes on a certain structure level like you turn the pages of a book, there has to be both a clear hierarchy of structure levels as well as a sequencial order of the nodes on each level.
+For being able to skip through the locations on a certain structure level like you turn the pages of a book, there has to be both a clear hierarchy of structure levels as well as a sequencial order of the locations on each level.

 ![data model](assets/data_model_visualization.png)
 *Data model: Example of a simple song structure modeled for use as a reference work (or "text") in Tekst, with a selection of (partly imaginary) resources associated with each structure level.
-A resource may provide zero to one contents per node on its respective structure level.*
+A resource may provide zero to one contents per location on its respective structure level.*

 ## Resources